School of Nursing & Health, Graduate School of Nursing & Health, Aichi Prefectural University

 Women's Health / Seminar , Practice , Experiment 6 1 Full Year

-Advanced Practice Nurse Education of Women's Health & Midwifery 2 1・2 2nd
+Education of Women's Health & Midwifery 2 1, 2 2nd

 Perinatal Care / Practicum 2 1 1st

-Management of Women's Health Care /Practicum 2 2 1st
+Women's Health Management / Practicum 2 2 1st

 Graduate School of Nursing & Health : PhD in Nursing